 However, if you pay for a fast Internet plan — 150 Mbps or higher — you’ll need a system that has a dedicated backhaul band.

 And if you have an ultra-high-speed internet connection (500 Mbps or faster), you’ll need to run network cables to connect the hubs.
 There’s no way around this.
+Even when you use a tri-band Wi-Fi 6 mesh system, chances are you won’t get full gigabit at the end device, unless you use wired backhaul.

 The feature set of a system means what you can do with your home network.
 If all you want is to access the Internet, don’t worry too much about features.
 However, it’s always helpful to have a system that includes built-in online protection.